 · Ben-Yehuda, Nachman.
 The Masada Myth.
 University of Wisconsin Press.

 · Methodological Framing.
 Course Packet #2.
 Week Ten.

 · Josephus.
-Concerning Masada and Those Who Kept It… Blackboard assignment.
+Concerning Masada and Those Who Kept It Blackboard assignment.
+Chapter 8, page 1.